micmejia/bible-dump/NKJV/Matthew/Matt 10.md

 But go rather to the lost sheep of the house of Israel.

 ###### 7
-And as you go, preach, saying, 'The kingdom of heaven [^c]is at hand.'
+And as you go, preach, saying, 'The kingdom of heaven is at hand.'

 ###### 8
-Heal the sick, [^d]cleanse the lepers, [^e]raise the dead, cast out demons.
+Heal the sick, cleanse the lepers, raise the dead, cast out demons.
 Freely you have received, freely give.

 ###### 9
 Provide neither gold nor silver nor copper in your money belts,